Originate/dbg-pds-tensorflow-demo/ROADMAP.md

 - stock market professionals are skeptical of how machine learning methods are applied to the stock market
 - stock market professionals want rigorous proof of performance in their terms, not just prediction accuracy

-# From Machine Learning to Strategy Learning
+## Learning Strategies with Machine Learning

 To address the first issue we plan to develop trading strategies including such that are automatically tuned.
 We found out that while machine learning itself is applicable to stock price prediction, prediction alone is not enough.
 One needs to incorporate the machine learning prediction scores in a trading strategy.
 Often machine learning blogs and academic papers related to stock prediction stop short of showing results via a backtest, and thus the skeptisism.

-# Demonstration on Quantopian
+## Demonstration on Quantopian

 While having access to minute-by-minute data enables offline exploration of various methods, those methods cannot be reliably tested offline.
 Professionals require rigorous proofs of algorithm performance via:

 - backtesting
-- paper testing
+- paper trading (simulated live trading without using real money)

 We will address those issue be allowing the developed methods to work on [Quantopian](https://www.quantopian.com/).
-Models deployed on Quantopian can both the backtested and paper tested
+Models deployed on Quantopian can be backtested and paper traded.

+## More Examples

+We will introduce more examples.
+In particular, we will use some common indicators, such as RSI and moving averages cross-over.
+Those will be very useful for baseline.
+For machine learning methods, we will introduce decision trees and specialized
+Neural Network Architectures.

-# Specifics
+# Implementation Specifics

 ## Domain-specific language for trading strategy specification

 We will introduce a domain specific language for expressing trading strategies.
 Below you will find some examples illustrating our approach.
-Such domain specific languages are available in some trading platforms.
+Similar domain specific languages are available in some trading platforms.
-Our domain specfic language is internal, i.e. it is a library in Python.
+Our domain specfic language is an internal DSL, i.e. the code for the strategy is written at a high level in Python.

 ```python